Skip to content

 • Hover on My Sites in the upper left corner and select your site.

-• You will then see the WordPress dashboard and can start adding content to your site!
+• You will then see the WordPress dashboard and can start adding content.

-Important – You must log into the service once to get your account set up properly.
-After you have an account, other UW Site owners can then add you to their sites if needed.
+• You must log in at least once to set up your account.
+After that, other site owners can add you to their sites.

 First Steps

-The UW Sites service is provided by CampusPress.
-They offer comprehensive documentation:
+The UW Sites service is provided by CampusPress, which offers comprehensive documentation:

-Important! – The UW Sites service should not be used to store confidential data as defined by UW CISO guidelines.
+Important! – The UW Sites service should not be used to store confidential data.

 Writing/Editing Posts, Pages, and Comments